 Fidelity’s FBNDX is referred to as a “core” bond fund, which means it holds several types of core debt categories, such as U.S. Treasuries and investment-grade corporate bonds.
 Investors with a little more appetite for risk might also consider a “core-plus” bond fund, which also holds a variety of debt securities—but in addition to core bond categories, they can also hold noncore categories such as below-investment-grade (junk) corporate bonds and emerging-market debt.

 One such core-plus fund is the Fidelity Total Bond Fund (FTBFX).
 A team of eight co-managers spreads the fund’s assets across 6,650 issues in a number of categories.
-Currently, it invests 41% of assets into U.S. government debt, another 26% in corporate debt, and 14% in pass-through MBSes.
-The rest is sprinkled across ABSes, CMBSes, foreign sovereign debt, and more.
+Currently, it invests 42% of assets in U.S. government debt, another 26% in corporate debt, and 14% in pass-through MBSes.
+The rest is scattered across ABSes, CMBSes, foreign sovereign debt, and more.

 Credit quality is still high overall.
-And while management holds bonds with maturities ranging anywhere from 20 years to a few months, the biggest chunk of bonds (51%) sits between zero and five years.
-Duration, meanwhile, is just a hair below six years.
+And while management holds bonds with maturities ranging anywhere from 20 years to a few months, the biggest chunk of bonds (48%) sits between five and 10 years.
+Duration, meanwhile, is also six years.

 Performance-wise, Fidelity Total Bond has been in the top quarter of its category peers over the trailing five-, 10-, and 15-year periods.
 And you’re buying that quality at a below-average 0.45% in annual fees.